Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 * Write an RScript using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.

 ### Findings:
-Assuming our significance level was the common 0.05 percent, our p-value is above our significance level.
+Assuming our significance level was the common 0.05 percent, our p-value which is 0.06  is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.